-Safety outcome 1 includes timeliness of initiating investigations of reports of child maltreatment (Item 1-Timeliness of initiating investigations of reports of maltreatment) This item was assigned a rating of Area Needing Improvement in the 2009 CFSR.
+Safety outcome 1 includes timeliness of initiating investigations of reports of child maltreatment (Item 1-Timeliness of initiating investigations of reports of maltreatment).
+This item was assigned a rating of Area Needing Improvement in the 2009 CFSR.

 The negotiated PIP goal for Item 1 was 80% and Maine was able to exceed that goal at 84% within the first PIP quarter, the method of measurement was through the OCFS Management Report.
-Since that time the data would indicate that OCFS caseworkers have had more difficulty in initiating timely investigation as evidenced in data submitted in the yearly APSR's (2010-2015) which were derived from the OCFS management reports:
+Since that time the data would indicate that OCFS caseworkers have had more difficulty in initiating timely investigation as evidenced by the following data: